ml31415/numpy-groupies/README.md

 ### Development
-The authors hope that `numpy`'s `ufunc.at` methods will eventually be fast enough that hand-optimisation of individual functions will become unnecccessary.
+The authors hope that `numpy`'s `ufunc.at` methods will eventually be fast enough that hand-optimisation of individual functions will become unneccessary.
 However even if that does happen, there will still probably be a role for this `aggregate` function as a light-weight wrapper around those functions, and it may well be that `C` code will always be significantly faster than whatever `numpy` can offer.

 Maybe at some point a version of `aggregate` will make its way into `numpy` itself (or at least `scipy`).

 This project was started by @ml31415 and the `scipy.weave` implementation is by him.
 The pure python and `numpy` implementations were written by @d1manson.